ufo-hunters/ufohunters-site/README.md

 ------------

 •	Ruby on Rails — Our site is a Rails app.

-•	Ember.js — Our front end is an Ember.js app that communicates with the Rails API.
+•	Bootstrap - Built our responsive site with Bootstrap.

 •	MongoDB — Our main data store.

 •	Redis — We use Redis as a cache and for transient data.